-14.23 Personal Protection/Harassment
+14.19 Personal Protection/Harassment

 If you are at risk in your current home in the Gedling Borough area because you are experiencing harassment which may be racial and /or homophobic harassment, domestic violence or other threats of violence, and where all housing options have been explored, then you will allocated to this category.
 You will need to provide evidence from the police, anti-social behaviour unit or other relevant agency and will only be offered accommodation which is considered a safe distance from the threat (i.e. at least 5 miles away).
-If you are a current tenant of a registered housing provider we will require supporting evidence from your landlord, such as confirmation that they would consider you for a management move.
+If you are a current tenant of a Housing Association we will require supporting evidence from your landlord, such as confirmation that they would consider you for an urgent management move.

-14.24 If you are fleeing to the borough from another area, we will assess your situation by taking a homeless application.
+14.20 If you are fleeing to the borough from another area, we will assess your situation by taking a homeless application.

-14.25 Succession
+14.21 Succession

-- 14.26 Applicants who have succeeded to the tenancy of a property in Gedling owned by one of the partner Registered Providers, where the property is unsuitable for the successor, because, for example, it is too big, or has special adaptations, and suitable alternative accommodation is being sought, will be placed in this band. - 14.27 Applicants who are occupying a property owned in Gedling by one of the partner Registered Providers where the landlord has not agreed to a non-statutory right of succession.
+Applicants who have succeeded to the tenancy of a property in Gedling owned by one of the partner Housing Associations, where the property is unsuitable for the successor, because, for example, it is too big, or has special adaptations, and suitable alternative accommodation is being sought, will be placed in this band.
+A referral to an Environmental Health Officer could be made.

+14.22 Applicants who are occupying a property owned in Gedling by one of the partner Housing Associations where the landlord has not agreed to a non-statutory right of succession.

-14.28 Move-on from specialist and supported accommodation
+14.23 Move-on from supported accommodation where referred by Gedling